devLucasAquino/consuming-api-javascript/README.md

 # consuming-api-javascript
-This project contains practice for consuming api with javascript
+This project contains practice for consuming api with javascript: API ViaCEP